Eval427/TDOMI-Remy/README.md

 - Adding endings.
 They exist, but there isn't a tangible way to determine if you've seen one.

--Adding acievements.
+-Adding achievements.
 I might do this if I feel like it.
 I have a few ideas

  ________________________________________________________________________________________________